h3fang/cdns/readme.md

 A local DNS server to relay queries to public DNS-over-Https servers.

-# Usage

-Run `cdns /path/to/configuration.json`, it will listen on `127.0.0.1:53` for DNS queries.
-Then change the system DNS server to `127.0.0.1`.

 # Configuration

 The configuration file uses [JSON](https://www.json.org) format.
-It includes a `groups` object and a `rules` array.
+It includes an optional `address` string, a `groups` object and a `rules` array.

+The `address` string specifies the address the server will listening on. `127.0.0.1:53` will be used by default if it is not specified in the configuration file.

 Each key-value pair in `groups` specifies the group name and an array of servers.
 Each server consists of the URL of the DNS-over-HTTPS server and an optional array of well-known IPs for the server.
 The server URL should support POST for [RFC 8484](https://tools.ietf.org/html/rfc8484) UDP wire format.